Home » Blog » What is ISO 2768?

-ISO 2768 is globally recognized general tolerances for manufacture, covering linear and angular dimensions, as well as geometric tolerances for features without specific or individual tolerances.
-Such a set of general tolerances helps a lot on efficient communication between designers and manufacturers, playing a critical role in ensuring consistency and precision.
+ISO 2768 is a globally recognized general tolerance for manufacture, covering linear and angular dimensions, as well as geometric tolerances for features without specific or individual tolerances.

 There are a number of various products that have their own size and geometrical shape of each feature being designed and manufactured every day.
-But it is challenging and costly to completely avoid deviation from the exact original design in mass production.

 As a result, engineers and designers should define how much the fabricated products can deviate from the dimensions indicted on the drawings and ensure that products made based on the tolerance would function as required.
 That is where ISO 2768 come into effect.